Are you looking to compare the top universities that offer a Bachelor of Education (Secondary) in Brisbane?

-The Bachelor of Education (Secondary) at QUT allows you to teach across all secondary years and gives you the qualifications to teach two learning areas.
-As part of this course you need to choose an area to major in.
+The Bachelor of Education (Secondary) at QUT allows you to teach across all secondary years and gives you the qualifications to specialise in two teaching areas.
 You must have passed four semesters (Units 3 & 4, C) at an Australian high school level or equivalent:

 - English, or Literature, or English and Literature Extension, or English as an Additional Language (Units 3 & 4, C)

 - at least one of General Mathematics, or Mathematical Methods, or Specialist Mathematics (Units 3 & 4, C)

-This course has an ATAR of 70.
-If you achieve an ATAR/selection rank of 87 or higher (including any adjustments) and satisfy all other admission requirements, you are guaranteed an offer for this course.
+This course has an ATAR of 72.
+If you achieve an ATAR/selection rank of 75 or higher (including any adjustments) and satisfy all other admission requirements, you are guaranteed an offer for this course.
 Fees vary depending on the units chosen.
-In 2021, the annual fee for this course if projected to be $4,400.
+In 2022, the annual fee for this course is $5,500.
+Fees for 2024 are to be announced.
 Head to the QUT website for more information.

 The Griffith University Bachelor of Education prepares students to teach in primary or secondary settings.
 Students undertake a foundation first year and then undertake studies in either primary or secondary education from Year 1/Trimester 3.
 All Secondary Education degrees at Griffith University require sound achievement in: